Niharika040/Footwear-Sales-Analytics/README.md

 ---

 ### 4. Handle Missing Data
-- **Problem**: Missing values in the dataset can affect the accuracy of analysis.
+- **Problem**: Missing values in the dataset can affect the accuracy of the analysis.
 - **Solution**:
   - Checked for missing values:
     - Used **Conditional Formatting** to highlight blanks:
       - **Home > Conditional Formatting > Highlight Cell Rules > Blanks**.
-    - Filtered for blank cells in columns to locate them easily.
+    - Filtered blank cells in columns to locate them easily.
   - Addressed missing values:
     - Replaced missing numerical values (e.g., `Price`) with the column's average using:
       ```excel